+Appeals will be considered by a panel of three appeal officers designated by the Title IX Coordinator.
 The appeal officers will not rehear the case, but will review the appeal file and consider whether it is more likely than not that the above-listed grounds for appeal have been satisfied.
-The appeal officers may, in their discretion, seek additional information from the Title IX Coordinator, investigator, or another appropriate individual.
-If the appeal officers receive any additional information, the parties shall have an opportunity to review the additional information.

 The appeal officers have the authority to affirm the findings or remand the findings for reconsideration.
-If the appeal officers determine there is sufficient evidence to conclude that it is more likely than not that one of the above grounds for appeal is satisfied, the matter will generally be remanded for further investigation and/or deliberations by the Title IX Hearing Panel/adjudicators, and/or an additional live hearing, as determined by the appeal officers.
 If the appeal officers grant an appeal finding the imposed sanction substantially disproportionate to the findings, the appeal officers have the discretion to modify the sanctions determination or to remand the matter to the Title IX Hearing Panel/adjudicators for a new sanctions determination.
 If the appeal officers modify the sanctions determination, the appeal officers' sanction decision will be subject to an appeal pursuant to this section.
+If the appeal officers determine there is insufficient evidence to conclude that it is more likely than not that one or more grounds for appeal have been satisfied, the appeal officers will dismiss the appeal.